 Illustrators prepare the following:

-• One to three (1-3) illustration sample from the work in progress, either a portfolio piece or illustrations from a picture book dummy (not the full dummy), no more than 5MB in size
+- One to three (1-3) illustration sample from the work in progress, either a portfolio piece or illustrations from a picture book dummy (not the full dummy), no more than 5MB in size.
+If you’re an author/illustrator, please submit a 3-page dummy.

 • Name your image(s) and Word document with a keyword(s) from the title of your work and your category, e.g.: GoodnightMoon-Illustration